ugurersoy/planing-todo/README.md

   ## API Documentation
   I used swagger for api documentation after starting app you can check the all endpoind from;
    "http://localhost:8080/swagger-ui/index.html#/"
-  Not: you should be use token for testing end point on the swagger.
+  Please note: you should be use token for testing end point on the swagger.